The Little Clown that became famous…

 In 1926, the Fleischers took their Bouncing Ball invention one step further by teaming up with Dr. Lee DeForest, who had invented a process by which sound could be recorded directly onto film.
 The resulting films, are some of the very first sound cartoons ever made.
 These films created such a sensation that some of the silent Ko-ko Song Car-Tunes, which had been released just a few years earlier, were re-released with sound added to them.

-Viewing these films today, one can’t help but recognize these audience-engaging, sing-a-long, musical shorts as precursors to our own modern music videos and karaoke machines.
+Viewing these films today, one can’t help but recognize these engaging, sing-a-long, musical shorts as precursors to music videos and karaoke machines.

 You can't keep a good clown down

 In 1929, Koko starred in Chemical Koko, his last silent film in the 1920s.
 With the advent of sound in film Koko – like many stars of the silent age – suddenly seemed to be a relic from a bygone age.
-The Fleischers had even launched a new series called Talkartoons featuring an ever-growing stable of characters including Bimbo, a smart-talking, singing dog, who not only replaced Koko’s silent dog friend Fitz, but also had adventures of his own and quickly became a star in his own right.
-It was in a Talkartoons film - with Bimbo in the leading role - that Betty Boop made her first appearance in 1930 and very quickly became the Studios' headliner, earning a series all her own.
+A few months after the release of Chemical Koko, the Fleischers launched a new series called Talkartoons featuring an ever-growing stable of characters including Bimbo, a smart-talking, singing dog, who not only replaced Koko’s silent dog friend Fitz, but also had adventures of his own and quickly became a star in his own right.

 But Koko wasn’t quite done yet.
 By 1931 he was back on the silver screen – and talking!
-Serving in a supporting role, Koko appeared in a number of films featuring Betty Boop and Bimbo.
-Together the adventurous trio embarked on many great journeys and got themselves into every kind of trouble imaginable, from the wilds of Africa, to dancing lessons, to toothaches.
+Serving in a supporting role, Koko appeared in a number of films featuring Bimbo and, later, Betty Boop.
+Together the adventurous trio embarked on many great journeys and got themselves into every kind of trouble imaginable.
 By the time Koko made his last appearance in the 1934 Betty Boop film Ha!
 Ha!
-Ha!, he had been a Fleischer star for more than fifteen years.
+Ha!he had been a Fleischer star for more than fifteen years.

 Fun Fact 1